BlueBrain/topological_sampling/README.md

-# topological_sampling
-The analysis pipeline for the topological sampling project
+# NEUTRINO - NEUral TRIbe and Network Observer
+An analysis pipeline for joint analysis of neural spiking data and synaptic connectivity.
+This repository encompasses all analyses performed in the following manuscript:

+MANUSCRIPT HERE

 ## Requirements
 - cmake >= 3.4